 Here are a few measures to undertake in order to keep your salon marketing plan pandemic-proof:

 - Promote pre-booking and online scheduling: Encourage your customers to book their appointments in advance.
 You can use a salon appointment system to make this job easier for you as well as your customers.

 - Accept touchless payments: ‘Touch’ is the most controversial word, thanks to Covid.
 Online and touchless payment options via reliable gateways like Square, Stripe, PayPal, etc. are the best way to go.

 - Display your social distancing, cleaning, and disinfection measures: Build your customers’ trust in your prevention measures by displaying your protocols in your salon, on your website, and on social media.

 - Embrace virtual consultations: Reduce the physical footfall in your salon and enforce social distancing better by providing virtual consultations via popular and secure video conferencing platforms like Zoom.

 - How-to videos with home beauty kits: In the worst-case scenario of a salon shutdown, be prepared to post DIY beauty for your customers and social followers along with beauty kits from your retail shelves.

 A salon scheduling software can help you deal better with the pandemic situation and save considerable time otherwise too.
 Appointy’s salon booking software helps you take 24×7 online bookings, promote pre-bookings of sessions, set limits on the number of appointments, accept digital contactless payments, and provide virtual beauty consultations with its Zoom integration!

 Make your plan work!

-Creating a 2021 salon marketing plan for your business is not enough.
+Creating a beauty salon marketing plan for your business is not enough.
 You need to make it work in order to achieve business growth.